Stackdriver/stackdriver-client-python/README.rst

 Stackdriver API Client Library for Python
 =========================================

+*Note: The Stackdriver Public REST APIs are currently in Alpha testing.
+They may change often.
+You can read the current REST API docs at https://docs.stackdriver.com/api*

 The Stackdriver API Client Library is a thin wrapper for accessing Stackdriver's public REST API